Built early 20th c.

 Born in Roslyn in 1854, Rev. Eato was appointed pastor of the Setauket Bethel AME congregation in 1917.
 Mrs. Eato, who taught Sunday school at the church, was born in 1863 on a southern plantation.
 Following emancipation, Mary moved north to Long Island where she met and married Rev. Eato.
 Like most people of color during the Jim Crow era, the Eatos initially rented their house in Setauket.
 But remarkably, after her husband’s death in 1926, Mrs. Eato was able to purchase the property, making the Eato House an important example of early African American home-ownership on Long Island.

-Preservation Long Island advocates for the rehabilitation of the Eato House as a community center to promote historic preservation in the Bethel-Christian Avenue-Laurel Hill Historic District.
-Although the area was designated as an historic district by the Town of Brookhaven, the community continues to face outside development pressure, which prompted the neighborhood’s listing as one of the Preservation League of New York State’s Seven to Save in 2014-15.
+Preservation Long Island continues to work with our local non-profit advocacy partners, Higher Ground Inter-Cultural & Heritage Associates, towards the goal of rehabilitating the Eato House as a community center to promote historic preservation in the Bethel-Christian Avenue-Laurel Hill Historic District.
+Although the area was designated as a historic district by the Town of Brookhaven, the community continues to face outside development pressure, which prompted the neighborhood’s listing as one of the Preservation League of New York State’s Seven to Save in 2014-15.
 With this listing, Preservation Long Island calls attention to the need for Long Islanders to support the advancement of preservation efforts at culturally significant sites with strong ties to our region’s historic communities of color.